 We set out to determine the feasibility and acceptability of a brief group Acceptance and Commitment Therapy intervention for people with psychosis in a community mental health setting.
 We also wished to investigate clinical effects, with a view to determining effect sizes for a future randomised controlled trial, and to consider mechanisms of change.

 Of all those agreeing to participate, 77% went on to attend a group, and 94% of these completed a follow-up assessment.
 Independently-rated satisfaction was high and feedback was very positive.
-Nevertheless, despite this, and good overall retention, and notwithstanding the support and reminders to participants, attendance at each individual assessment and workshop was variable, and future studies will need to accommodate this.
+Nevertheless, and good overall retention, and notwithstanding the support and reminders to participants, attendance at each individual assessment and workshop was variable, and future studies will need to accommodate this.
 The short duration of the intervention and its focus on values-based living appealed to participants, who were very willing to work towards goals between sessions and to notice any difficulties they encountered.
 Participants noted several helpful aspects of the intervention: general group therapy factors; the mindfulness and ACT exercises; and the between-session committed actions.

 Clinical outcomes improved from pre-post, with small to medium within-subject effects.
 The amount of change achieved is smaller than the within-subjects change suggested by pre-post scores following ten sessions of individualised ACT (average effects around d=0.7, R. White et al., 2011), but represents substantially less investment of therapist time.
 Between group effects from the same trial are similar in magnitude to the present study (average effects around d=0.3), but cannot be directly compared without a control group.
 Mean scores show small improvements during the anticipatory/engagement phase, which were augmented during treatment and either maintained or built upon at follow-up.
 The lack of immediate change in functioning is not surprising, given the brief, skills-building nature of the group, and is consistent with participants learning skills then putting them into practice.